carvel-dev/carvel/site/content/kapp-controller/docs/latest/private-registry-auth.md

 This secret will need to be located in the namespace where the PackageRepository is created and be in the format described in the [fetch docs](config.md#image-authentication).

-### PackageInstall Authentication without secretgen-controller
+### PackageInstall

-In kapp-controller v0.23.0, support for adding an annotation on the PackageInstall was added to allow users to set a secret on the PackageInstall's underlying App custom resource.
+As of kapp-controller v0.23.0, support for adding an annotation on the PackageInstall was added to allow users to set a secret on the PackageInstall's underlying App custom resource.
 Before creating a PackageInstall, users can look at the Package definition that they want to install and see what fetch stages a Package has defined like below:

 ```yaml
 ---